ddotta/awesome-polars/README.md

 ### Python

 - [polars for Python](https://github.com/pola-rs/polars/tree/master/py-polars) - [Python](https://www.python.org/) `polars` package to use polars DataFrame from Python.
-- [PDS(polars-ds)](https://github.com/abstractqqq/polars_ds_extension) - A modern take on data science and traditional tabular machine learning with Polars.
-It provides Python modules that help with EDA tasks for Polars dataframes, machine learning pipelines that are native to Polars (cleaner and faster than Sklearn).
-In addition, it contains Polars plugin functions that turns many common numerical, statistical functions, least squares, KNN queries, and many other ML metrics into expressions that are executable inside a Polars dataframe.[@abstractqqq](https://github.com/abstractqqq).
 - [tidypolars](https://tidypolars.readthedocs.io/en/latest/) `tidypolars` python library built on top of polars library that gives access to methods and functions familiar to R tidyverse users.
 - [Working with Polars and XlsxWriter](https://xlsxwriter.readthedocs.io/working_with_polars.html) - Guide to using the Python [XlsxWriter](https://xlsxwriter.readthedocs.io/index.html) library with Polars to create Excel reports.
 - [Python package seaborn_polars](https://github.com/pavelcherepan/seaborn_polars) - Python package to plot Polars DataFrames and LazyFrames with [seaborn](https://seaborn.pydata.org/) by [@pavelcherepan](https://github.com/pavelcherepan).